Doctor, Heal Thy Wounded Inner Child

 Healing the Wounded Inner Child

-Once you are conscious and curious of your thoughts, you might be able to just let them be and then crest and then go.
+Once you are conscious and curious of your thoughts, you might be able to let them be, crest, and then go.
 That’s all a thought is, a fleeting moment.
-It doesn’t have to spike your cortisol and make you react to the saber-toothed tiger that has never been in the clinic or hospital.
+It doesn’t have to spike your cortisol and make you react to the saber-toothed tiger.
 Between stimulus and response, says a wise man, is your freedom.
-You cannot control what people say, but you can control how you respond; indeed, that is karma.
+You cannot control what people say, but you can control how you respond.

-That’s how simple it is.
+It’s that simple.
 Notice, don’t react.
-Instead, process, and then respond.
+Instead, process and then respond.

-That’s what meditation, yoga, scented candles, energy healing, and all this self-care BS is about.
-Moving you from reaction to response.
+That’s what meditation, yoga, scented candles, energy healing, and all this self-care is about.
+It is moving you from reaction to response.
 Getting you out of the ruts that no longer serve you.
 Treat yourself and all around you like a newborn (or like you would treat your children), being kind to yourself and others as a way of life.
-That BS (which is actually taking care of yourself—a novel concept to the physician) allows you to take care of others.
+That self-care allows you to take care of others.

 You are not your feelings, emotions, or personality.
 Don’t let them run your life.
 Instead, practice self-compassion and speak compassionately to your thoughts and feelings.
 Honor yourself (and honor the universe) by accepting yourself.